liuchangjie/SSCADP/README.md

 - Data stream classification with adaptive density peak clustering
 - Concept drift detection
 - Semi-supervised learning with incremental model updates
-- Fast clustering-based change point detection
+- Change point detection (automatically determine the number of clusters)

 The goal is to address **label scarcity** and **non-stationary environments** in real-time data streams.